Meituan-Dianping/asap/README.md

 # ASAP
-This repository contains the data for the paper "ASAP: A Chinese Review Dataset Towards Aspect-BasedSentiment Analysis and Rating Prediction"
+This repository contains the data for the paper "ASAP: A Chinese Review Dataset Towards Aspect Category Sentiment Analysis and Rating Prediction"

-ASAP is a large-scale Chinese restaurant review dataset for aspect-based sentiment analysis and rating prediction.
+ASAP is a large-scale Chinese restaurant review dataset for aspect category sentiment analysis and rating prediction.

 # Read file
   ```